 God intentionally placed the Israelites in a situation where they had no choice but to depend completely on a supernatural miracle from Him.
 God wanted to show the Israelites in an obvious way that He is the Master of all Creation.
 There is nothing but God — in the world, running the world, and when necessary, breaking the rules of nature that He Himself made.

 Later on, after much practice of faith, the Israelites would be able to face their enemies without supernatural intervention.
 They would be able to see God when He wasn’t so obviously present and would have the faith necessary to defeat their enemies.
 But at that time, God had a lesson to teach: “Ein od milvado,” translated in the Jewish Bible as “there is nothing but Him.”

 We, too, need to take these words into our hearts and into our lives.
-When we find ourselves in a difficult situation, remember, “There is nothing but God.”
+When we find ourselves in a difficult situation, remember the Exodus story, that “There is nothing but God.”
 He will help you through it.
 When someone insults you, remember, “There is nothing but God.”
 He is trying to teach you something through that person.
 When you or a loved one falls ill, remind yourself, “There is nothing but God.”
 He can heal anyone.

-Whenever a solution to our problem seems impossible, think “There is nothing but God.”
+Whenever a solution to our problem seems impossible, remember this Exodus story and think “There is nothing but God.”
 He parted the sea for Israel, and He can do the impossible for us, too.